VladislavHrosinkov/choicescript-plus/README.md

 # ChoicescriptPlus language package

 An Atom plugin for choicescript.
-An enhancement of language-choicescript with significantly more snippets.
+An enhancement of language-choicescript with more snippets.